gdub26/SoundBar/README.md

 2. Emoji and other clever sound names

 ## Note
-Since the new Macbook isn't available yet, you can test out the Touch Bar's first ever sound effect app with Xcode 8.1 and macOS Sierra.
+Since the new Macbook isn't available yet, you can test out my first Touch Bar app with Xcode 8.1 and macOS Sierra 10.2.1.

 ## To Do
 Reshape UI, add code documentation, and consolidate what this will be eventually.